Without an effective ecommerce sales funnel, you’re losing money.

 The Awareness Stage (Top of the Funnel, TOFU)

-This is the very top of the sales funnel.
+This is at the top of the sales funnel.
 It is the first place the traffic you are pulling your target audience to.
-The goal of this stage is to create brand awareness and address your prospects’ problems and possible solutions.
+This stage aims to create brand awareness and address your prospects’ problems and possible solutions.

 It is the stage, you connect with your prospects about their pain points via content marketing SEO or advertising.

 It encompasses all steps taken to make prospects more informed about their problem and the solution.
 That’s why keyword research is essential.
-It will help you discover what your customers are searching for on Google or even Amazon.
+It will help you discover what your customers search for on Google or Amazon.
 The goal of this stage is to get your brand in front of people in your target audience for the lowest cost.

 The Consideration/Evaluation Stage